-If we use freq=0, B_fake will contain all the bits from B:
+If we use freq=1, all the bits will be random:

-and with freq=0 we will get none of the bits from B coming through, and where we will get only random bits for B_fake:
+and with freq=0 we will get all of the bits from B coming through, and where there will be no random bits in B_fake:

 Here we go ... you have 10 friends on Facebook, and you want to know the split of male v female.
 So how can we do this without actually asking them to tell you their gender?